 Getting past the Great Firewall isn’t guaranteed, though – some users have no issues, others can’t connect at all – and the Stealth protocol is currently only available on the desktop apps.
 If you are looking to use your mobile device in the country, take a look at our VPN recommendations for China here.

 VPNSecure offers a high level of privacy with a strict zero-logs policy.
 The policy clearly states that it doesn’t log:

 - DNS requests

-They do monitor general server usage, including CPU and total bandwidth per server, for performance and for troubleshooting purposes.
-However, this isn’t a cause for concern since nothing can be linked back to an individual user, meaning that your online identity and activity remains private.
+VPNSecure does monitor general server usage, including CPU and total bandwidth per server, for performance and for troubleshooting purposes.
+Since nothing can be linked back to an individual user, your online identity and activity remains private.

-VPNSecure regularly published warrant canaries to let users know that no data information has been requested by official authorities, but it has been temporarily removed in order to “comply with the new legal requirements”.
+VPNSecure used to regularly publish warrant canaries to let users know that no data information has been requested by official authorities, but it has been temporarily removed in order to “comply with the new legal requirements”.
 VPNSecure has assured users that the canary will be online as soon as the jurisdiction move is completed.

 Ease of Use